ashbb/code_review/md/00101_Riddles_in_Shoes.md

 <br><br><hr color=green>

-Step4: Move down the star
+Step 4: Move down the star
 -------------------------
 - Click a button to smoothly move down a star for the question.

 	Line 41.
-Assign the appropriate number of stars to local variable `s`.
-To get the appropriate number of stars for the current question, use instance variable `@num`.
+Assign the number of the appropriate star  to the local variable `s`.
+To get this number for the current question we use the instance variable `@num`.

 	Line 42.
-Using `animate` method to repeat the block.
+Use the method `animate` to repeat the block.
 See Shoes manual: [Element Creation](http://help.shoooes.net/Element.html).

 	Line 43.
-Using `move` method to move down smoothly.
+Use the method `move` to move down the star smoothly.
 See Shoes manual: [Common Methods](http://help.shoooes.net/Common.html).

 	Line 44.
-When the star moves down to the position 320pixel away from the top edge, the animation loop will be stopped (the animate object will be removed).
-Then will execute the `set_score` method and `set_riddle` methods.
+When the star moves gets to its position 320 pixels away from the top edge, the animation loop will be stopped (the animate object will be removed) and we execute the `set_score` and `set_riddle` methods.

-- If the answer is correct, align the star at the left-bottom.
+- If the answer is correct, align the star bottom left.
-- If the answer is incorrect, align the star at the right-bottom.
+- If the answer is incorrect, align the star bottom right.

 	Line 24-27.
 Defining the `set_score` method to move the star to the appropriate position.
-The instance variable `@i` and `@j` are using to hold the position at the end of the line.
+The instance variables `@i` and `@j` are used to hold the position at the end of the line.

-	See the next step about the `set_riddle` method Line 19 and 21.
+	See the next step about lines 19 and 21 of the `set_riddle` method.

 **Summary of Step4:** Run the following snippet.